atheism symbol

 rp

-At the risk of giving some kind of sermon, allow me to consider what happens when we combine two apparently contradictory approaches to morality.
+At the risk of giving some kind of sermon, allow me to consider what happens when we combine two apparently contradictory approaches to morality: Christianity and atheism.

-The first is Christianity.
-As the name suggests, Christianity is, or should be, based on the teachings of Christ, which were written down generations after his death from oral tradition, and later grew to become the New Testament.
-To be sure, Jesus was not perfect, neither in reality (about which we can only guess) nor as his followers portrayed him, and his ideas can and should be critically discussed and adapted for modern purposes.
+To be sure, Jesus was not perfect, neither in reality (about which we can only guess) nor as his followers portrayed him, and that is indeed an important point.
+We should not strive to be perfect either.
+Moreover, his ideas can and should be critically discussed and adapted for modern purposes.
 But it is also true that if we did what he said, and "practiced what we preached" today, most of the world's main problems would not exist.
 The universal relevance of basic Christian morality has hardly changed in two millennia.

-The second approach is atheism, by which I mean the honest admission and gentle insistence that there is no god and never has been - except as part of our fertile human imaginations.
+The second approach to morality that I wish to discuss is atheism, by which I mean the honest admission and gentle insistence that there is no god and never has been -- except as part of our fertile human imaginations.
 I am not talking about the death of god - I am talking about the total absence of any god of any kind at any time.
 Man created god and not vice-versa, and here I really mean "man" - not because "woman" would not be so crazy.
 Said another way: theism, as it exists today in the great world religions, is a product of patriarchy.

 Don't get me wrong.
 I don't want to offend my religious friends and colleagues, or anyone else including adherents to other religions, whether monotheistic or otherwise.
 Religious beliefs have unquestionable importance for culture and personal identity,